Our Values and Ethos

 Children learn about key figures in history who have contributed to positive changes to society and consider how they can emulate these ideas.
 Children have a lot of opportunities for learning about Great Britain and the wider world around us.

 Children learn about careers each term starting in nursery and they enjoy visitors who speak to them about career prospects for the future.
+All KS2 children are encouraged to have a career in their head.

 A huge variety of extra-curricular activities are available to promote a positive mental attitude and team spirit.
 Children learn about healthy competition and how working together can make us stronger.